 - Daily Clothing:

 - Sunscreen and Insect Repellent: Bites, sunburns, and heat-related injuries are common when camping in warm climates.
-Always pack a hat and sunscreen to prevent burning.
+Always pack sunscreen and bug repellant, along with a hat and other sun protection to prevent burning.
 Drink plenty of water and limit your sun exposure to 1-hour increments.

 - At least 30 ft of Strong Rope (Like Nylon): Extra rope is always useful during a campout.
 You can use it to secure your tent, create a clothesline, or complete your advancement requirements.
-A rope is lightweight to carry and will be extremely helpful in the event of an emergency.
+Plus rope is lightweight, easy to carry, and will be extremely helpful in the event of an emergency.

 - Dental Care: